CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Experiments

 \subsection{Dataset and Evaluation Metric}

-We evaluate our method on the validation splits of five datasets following \cite{clip-dinoier, proxyclip, lan2024clearclip, sclip}.
-Specifically, \textbf{Pascal VOC} \cite{pascal2012} comprises 1,449 images and is utilized for two benchmark configurations: VOC21 with 21 classes (including the background class) and VOC20 with 20 classes (excluding the background class). \textbf{Pascal Context} \cite{context} contains 5,104 images and is also used for two benchmark configurations similar to Pascal VOC: PC60 with 60 classes and PC59 with 59 classes. \textbf{COCO Stuff} \cite{coco} (Stuff) includes 5,000 images divided into 171 classes, which encompass both stuff and object categories, excluding the background class.
+Following prior work, we evaluate our method on the validation sets of five datasets. \textbf{Pascal VOC} \cite{pascal2012} comprises 1,449 images and serves two benchmarks: VOC21 (21 classes with background) and VOC20 (20 classes without). \textbf{Pascal Context} \cite{context} contains 5,104 images and similarly supports PC60 (60 classes) and PC59 (59 classes). \textbf{COCO Stuff} \cite{coco} (Stuff) includes 5,000 images divided into 171 classes, which encompass both stuff and object categories.
 COCO Object (Object) is a derivative of COCO Stuff, which merges all stuff classes into the background class and has 81 classes. \textbf{ADE20k} \cite{ade} (ADE) has 2,000 images and 150 classes without the background class. \textbf{Cityscapes} \cite{cityscapes} (City) has 500 images and 19 classes without the background class.
-The above five datasets generate a total of eight benchmarks.
-We use the mean Intersection over Union (mIoU) as the metric to compare our method with previous state-of-the-art methods.
+These datasets form eight benchmarks (5 without and 3 with background classes).
+We compare results using mean Intersection over Union (mIoU).